godotengine/godot-docs/classes/class_displayserver.rst

 Returns color of the display pixel at the ``position``.

-\ **Note:** This method is implemented on Linux (X11), macOS, and Windows.
+\ **Note:** This method is implemented on Linux (X11, excluding XWayland), macOS, and Windows.
+On other platforms, this method always returns :ref:`Color<class_Color>`.

-\ **Note:** On macOS, this method requires "Screen Recording" permission, if permission is not granted it will return desktop wallpaper color.
+\ **Note:** On macOS, this method requires the "Screen Recording" permission.
+If permission is not granted, this method returns a screenshot that will only contain the desktop wallpaper, the current application's window, and other related UI elements.

 .. rst-class:: classref-item-separator